petertodd/emin-gun-sirer-lying-about-things/README.md

 is an opinion.
 Don't forget to archive any relevant websites with the [Internet Archive Wayback Machine](https://web.archive.org) and [archive.is](https://archive.is).

-Hopefully this will result in retractions and/or rebuttles and this repo will stay empty, but we'll see...
+Hopefully this will result in retractions and/or rebuttals and this repo will stay empty, but we'll see...